n00b69/woa-betalm/guide/update.md

 ### Installing Drivers
 > Unpack the driver archive, then open the `OfflineUpdater.cmd` file

-> Enter the drive letter of `Windows`, which should be X, then press enter
+> Enter the drive letter of `WINBETA`, which should be X, then press enter

 #### Reboot your device
 > Once the drivers have finished installing